 She ignored the rest.

-This was going to be her year, just like the previous one.
+Like the previous school year, this was going to be her time.
+She was going to make this the best yet.
 What could possibly go wrong?
 She was rich and had the exotic looks to match.
 And as one of the brightest students in school and the track team's star athlete, she moved within the most important clique; everyone was at her beck and call.
 She, Hitomi Kanzaki, was essentially at the top of food chain.

 What more could she ask for?